Florida Sports Betting

 Florida stadium

-Sam is a sports betting reporter for The Action Network, covering the latest legal and industry news, among other things.
-A two-time Society of Business Editors and Writers award winner, Sam is based out of Washington DC.
+Sam was a sports betting reporter for The Action Network, who covered the latest legal and industry news, among other things.
+A two-time Society of Business Editors and Writers award winner, Sam is based out of New York City.
 His interests are limited to the New York Knicks, combing through government regulations and his rescue-pup, Bowie.

 More from Sam McQuillan